A simple proof of the coincidence of observational and labeled equivalence of processes in applied pi-calculus: Observational and labeled equivalences

 If $E$ does not contain a process variable $\cdot$, then $E[A]=E[B]$, and \re{fgadgzfdsfdzsf} follows from the reflexivity of $\mu$.
 If $E=\cdot$, then $(E[A],E[B])=(A,B)\in \mu$.

-Consider the remaining case: $E$ contains occurrences of $\cdot$ and parallel composition operations.
-Using the rule \ref{dfgdfgadgs} from the definition of $\equiv$, we can move all binding operations outward, i.e., replace $E$ with a structurally equivalent context of the form $\nu \tilde u . (\cdot|\ldots|\cdot|C)$ (which we will also denote by $E$), where $C$ is a EP.
+Consider the remaining case: $E$ contains an occurrence of $\cdot$ and parallel composition operations.
+Using the rule \ref{dfgdfgadgs} from the definition of $\equiv$, we can move all binding operations outward, i.e., replace $E$ with a structurally equivalent context of the form $\nu \tilde u . (\cdot|C)$ (which we will also denote by $E$), where $C$ is a EP.
+Thus, $E[A]=\nu \tilde u.(A|C)$.
+In this case \re{fgadgzfdsfdzsf} follows from \re{zfdgreagfd}. $\blackbox$